-You can also submit the request via the new electronic office (https://sede.agenciatributaria.gob.es), by accessing the option "Debts, seizures, embargoes and auctions" / "Pay, defer and view debts" / "Outstanding procedures" - "Request deferment or payment of debts by instalments".
+2.1.- You can submit the application from the new electronic headquarters (https://sede.agenciatributaria.gob.es), by accessing the option "Debts, seizures, embargoes and auctions" / "Pay, defer and consult debts" / "Outstanding procedures" - "Request deferment or instalment payment of debts".

 2.2.- Identification.Access to submit the deferment request requires identification with the electronic certificate, DNIe or Cl@ve PIN of the taxpayer.If you are going to use an electronic certificate or DNI, click on the link "Access with electronic certificate or DNI" and, if you are going to use Cl@ve PIN, enter the DNI or NIE in the corresponding box.

 2.3.- Choice of request type:"Request for deferral due to a volcanic eruption on the island of La Palma (Art.
 27 del RD-Law 20/2021)".
 Once identified, you will be shown the types of deferral requests that, in accordance with current regulations, you can apply for at the time of filing.

 To make use of this deferral, you must select the option:"Request for deferral due to a volcanic eruption on the island of La Palma (Art.
 27 del RD-Law 20/2021)".

 When selecting this option, a message will appear indicating that the deferral request is subject to the conditions and benefits of said special deferral, which must be confirmed.